A-Rave-Mistake/A-Rave-Mistake/README.md

 👋 **Hi, I’m @FancySnacks**
 I’m a guy who really likes Computer Science.
-I'm interested in various topics: backend programming, 3D graphics, game dev/design, robotics and graphic design.
+I'm interested in various topics: programming, game dev/design, 3D graphics and graphic design.

-I'm currently learning Java and Python.
-I'm getting good at full stack web development but I'm also a hobbyist game deveoper with a mission to create abstract, artful and fun games.
+I'm currently learning Python.
+I'm getting good at full stack web development.
+You might also know me as an hobbyist game deveoper with a mission to create abstract, unusual and fun games.
-I mostly focus on creating low-spec games so everybody gets to play no matter their gear, and I'm also experimenting with retro graphics to unleash their full potential.
+I mostly focus on creating low-spec games so everybody gets to play no matter their specs, and I'm also experimenting with retro graphics to unleash their full potential.
-And I'm 3D modeller too in my spare time and same as with game dev - I enjoy doing low poly art.

 💬 You can find me here:
 https://twitter.com/snacks_fancy